Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 - The crazy amounts of blogger that took their time to post online tips on how to create some great code.

+- Harry Dillon from CodeInstitute whom helped me figured out how to fix a few things.

 ## Disclaimer
 This website is for learning purpose only, and had been created as a second project for Full Stack Coding course of CodeInstitute.